The FridgeFreeze Blog

 The cold chain is a system of refrigeration or freezing used for keeping and distributing vaccines at the correct temperature and in good condition, from the manufacturer to the point of use by the health worker.

-The FridgeFreeze medical refrigerator/freezer is ideal for safely transporting and storing medical supplies, vaccines, blood and other critical items that require a consistent temperature.
+The FridgeFreeze medical freezers is ideal for safely transporting and storing medical supplies, vaccines, blood and other critical items that require a consistent temperature.
 Some Key features of our product line include:

 On August 31, 2012, APHIS National Veterinary Stockpile featured questions and answers about FridgeFreeze Portable Refrigeration Units.

-Published on July 4, 2012, page 3 of “Leski et al.: Leapfrog diagnostics: Demonstration of a broad spectrum pathogen identification platform in a resource-limited setting “, FridgeFreeze units are mentioned as being used in a research study in a severely resource-limited tropical setting where power was unreliable and maintaining a cold chain was difficult.
+Published on July 4, 2012, page 3 of “Leski et al.: Leapfrog diagnostics: Demonstration of a broad spectrum pathogen identification platform in a resource-limited setting “, FridgeFreeze medical fridges and freezers are mentioned as being used in a research study in a severely resource-limited tropical setting where power was unreliable and maintaining a cold chain was difficult.